maikopruett/garmin-rino-custom-maps/README.md

 ## How It Works

 1. **TIF to JPG Conversion**: Uses GDAL to convert the GeoTIFF to a JPEG image
+2. **Coordinate System Detection**: Reads the coordinate reference system (CRS) from the GeoTIFF metadata
+3. **Coordinate Transformation**: Converts coordinates from the source CRS (e.g., UTM) to WGS84 (EPSG:4326) using pyproj, which is required for KML files
-2. **Georeferencing Extraction**: Extracts geographic bounds (north, south, east, west) from the GeoTIFF metadata
+4. **Georeferencing Extraction**: Extracts geographic bounds (north, south, east, west) in WGS84 decimal degrees
-3. **KML Generation**: Creates an initial KML file with the georeferencing information
+5. **KML Generation**: Creates an initial KML file with the georeferencing information
-4. **KML Format Fix**: Transforms the KML to Garmin-compatible format:
+6. **KML Format Fix**: Transforms the KML to Garmin-compatible format:
    - Changes encoding to iso-8859-1
    - Updates namespace to kml 2.1
    - Wraps in Document element
    - Ensures proper structure for Garmin devices
-5. **KMZ Packaging**: Packages the KML and JPG image into a KMZ (ZIP) file
+7. **KMZ Packaging**: Packages the KML (named `doc.kml`) and JPG image into a KMZ (ZIP) file

 ## Output Format

 The generated KMZ file contains:
-- A KML file with Garmin-compatible format
+- A KML file named `doc.kml` with Garmin-compatible format (coordinates in WGS84)
 - A JPEG image file referenced by the KML

 The KMZ file can be directly imported into Garmin BaseCamp or transferred to compatible Garmin devices.

+## Coordinate System Support

+The script automatically handles coordinate system conversion:
+- **Detects CRS**: Reads the coordinate reference system from GeoTIFF metadata
+- **Converts to WGS84**: Transforms coordinates to WGS84 (EPSG:4326) required for KML
+- **Handles projections**: Works with UTM, State Plane, and other projected coordinate systems
+- **Fallback detection**: If CRS metadata is missing, attempts to detect from coordinate values

+If your GeoTIFF uses a projected coordinate system (like UTM), the script will automatically convert it to geographic coordinates (latitude/longitude) for the KML file.

 ## Troubleshooting